chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-Observation:

-- The latency is inconsistent, from 1 second to 5 seconds
-- The sound quality is also inconsistent, sometimes good, sometimes poor
-- My suspicion is that the network condition affected the streaming performance
+After testing this approach, I observed several issues.
+The latency was inconsistent, ranging from 1 second to 5 seconds.
+The sound quality was also inconsistent, sometimes good, sometimes poor.
+My suspicion is that the network condition affected the streaming performance.

-## MP3 encoder
+## Exploring MP3 Encoding

-- I want to test MP3 encoding so as to reduce the bandwidth usage and potentially improve robustness against network issues
+I wanted to test MP3 encoding to reduce bandwidth usage and potentially improve robustness against network issues.
+The theory was that compressed audio would be more resilient to network fluctuations.

 ```cpp
 #include "AudioTools.h"